jeffyzxc/patient-assistant-dashboard/README.md

 - Node JS boilerplate for route, authenticated, middleware and etc
 - React components boilerplate for components and redux
 - AI was used as a reference tool for documentation lookup, and faster iteration during development.

+### Schema design & indexing choices

+### Authentication & security design

+### AI service architecture
+The AI feature is implemented as a separate service using **Python FastAPI**.

+React Frontend → Node Backend → FastAPI AI Service → OpenAI API

+The backend forwards chat requests to the AI service, which generates and returns an AI response, which is returned to the backend and stored in the database.

+(Refer to the architecture diagram above.)

+### Scaling considerations & trade-offs